symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Protocol: |catapult-schemas|
 * Guide: :doc:`Monitoring a transaction status <../monitor/monitoring-a-transaction-status>`

-Additionally, there is only one version of TransferTransaction in Catapult.
-Mosaics will always be pushed in mosaic array.
-For NIS1 transfer transactions has 2 versions, which for version 1, XEM is pushed without using the mosaic array.
+Additionally, there is only one version of :doc:`TransferTransaction <../../concepts/transfer-transaction>` in Catapult.
+The native currency is now pushed as a regular :doc:`mosaic <../../concepts/mosaic>` in the mosaics array of the transaction.

 ****************
 Transaction fees